 The Enterprise has rendezvoused with the independent trading ship Jovis to acquire hytritium, a rare substance needed to cure a water contamination on a colony world.
-As hytritium is highly volatile and reacts badly to transporters, Data has been shuttling the substance to the Enterprise via shuttlepod.
-As he prepares to leave the Jovis with his final load, he signals the Enterprise that he is about to leave, when one of the Jovis crew, Varria (Jane Daly), asks Data to record his thumbprint to verify the shipment for their records.
+As Data prepares to depart Jovis in a shuttlecraft with the final load, one of the Jovis crew, Varria (Jane Daly), asks Data to record his thumbprint to verify the shipment.
 When he touches Varria's PADD, however, he is incapacitated, and Varria has him scanned to determine his component elements.
-Moments later, the shuttlepod departs the Jovis, and explodes en route to the Enterprise, leaving its crew to believe Data is dead.
+Moments later, the shuttlepod departs the Jovis and explodes en route to the Enterprise, leaving its crew to believe Data is dead.

 Captain Picard speaks to the captain of the Jovis, Kivas Fajo (Saul Rubinek), and receives their information on the accident.
 As Fajo has no more hytritium, the Enterprise is forced to depart with what they have, which they believe will barely be enough.

 Data wakes up to find himself in Fajo's personal gallery.
 Fajo informs Data that the android has been added to his collection of priceless and unique objects.
 Data states that he has no intention of being held prisoner, but he cannot escape the gallery nor touch Fajo due to a personal force field.
 Varria informs Data that he must wear a new costume and sit in a chair for display, but Data refuses.
 Varria warns him that Fajo is capable of great generosity as well as cruelty, implying that she has been the recipient of both.
 Data surmises that they are both his captives.